+- Major in International Leadership Studies

 - Minor in Leadership Studies

 - McDonough Leadership Certificate

 - Leaders in Action Certificate

 - Enrolling in a LEAD course or "D"-designated courses.

 The specific requirements of each of these programs are listed under Leadership in the UNDERGRADUATE PROGRAMS OF INSTRUCTION section of the Catalog.
-Course work includes both academic courses examining leadership analytically and courses that introduce students to leaders of local, regional, and national repute.
-Some courses, like the Seminar in Leadership, will be offered with the Leadership title (e.g. Leadership 101 or LEAD 101, Seminar in Leadership I).
+Course work includes both academic courses examining leadership analytically and courses that introduce students to leaders of local, national, and international repute.
+Some courses, like the Foundations of Leadership, will be offered with the Leadership title (e.g. Leadership 101 or LEAD 101, Foundations of Leadership).
 Other courses having a significant leadership focus will be offered by departments across the entire campus (e.g. Political Science 210, The Presidency and Executive Leadership).
 The latter courses carry a "D" designation in the course listings distributed by the Records Office for the purpose of preregistering for the following semester.

-Admission to the McDonough Leadership Program for either the minor or Leadership Certificate is competitive and requires a separate application.
+Admission to the McDonough Leadership Program for the major, the minor or Leadership Certificate is competitive and requires a separate application.
 Contact the Office of Admission, (800) 331-7896, (740) 376-4600 for application material and information.